washu-ocean/OceanLabDocs/CONTRIBUTING.md

-# Contributing to OceanLabDocs

-With the documentation source text, images, etc. hosted on Github, it's easy to make contributions to the documentation site!

 ### Contributing using Github's web editor

 1. Make a _fork_ of the repository, by clicking on the "Fork" button at the top-right of this repository's home page, then click "Create Fork" at the bottom of the following screen.